daltare/CA-Data-Portal-Uploads/CEDEN/README.md

-# Instructions - CEDEN Open Data Portal Updates
+# CEDEN Open Data Portal Updates

 This process updates the data resources on the CA open data portal that are contained in the following datasets: